+Check for bugs.
 Watch for spider mites and treat any infestation immediately.
 Maintain high humidity to help deter these pests that prefer dry conditions.

-CAUTION: All parts of this plant are extremely poisonous.
+Is Angel Trumpet poisonous?
+YES.
+All parts of this plant are extremely poisonous.
 Keep it away from children and pets, and wear gloves while handling it.

 Origin: Hybrid with parents native to subtropical South America

 Height: Give angel's trumpet plant plenty of space.
 It grows up to 6 ft (1.8 m) in a container, and spreads about as wide.

 Light: Bright light to full sun.
 Give it at least 4 hours of direct sunlight each day.

 Water: Water thoroughly spring through fall.
 Cut back on water in the winter, when growth has slowed.

 Temperature: Average to warm 65-80°F/18-27°C. This subtropical plant doesn't like the cold at all.
 It will tolerate a minimum of 50°F/10°C in winter.

 Soil: Good-quality potting mix specially made for container plants

 Fertilizer: Feed every 2 weeks spring through fall with a high-phosphorus water-soluble fertilizer diluted by half.